 Dudley Sixth was completed and opened in September 2012.
-This together with the planned development of a new Sixth Form sponsored by Eton School within half a mile has raised the issue of renewing the environment, to enable a refreshed offer to be presented.
+This together with the planned development of a new Sixth Form within half a mile has raised the issue of renewing the environment, to enable a refreshed offer to be presented.